DealerDotCom/jasmine-cucumber/README.md

 Which has a clearer intent?
 Which is easier to jump into as a new user? *NOTE:* that I started doing this in traditional jasmine and switched to cucumber when I felt like the intent was getting lost and/or the comlexity warranted it (in this case it was mostly about intent).

 # Release Notes
+## v 1.1.0
+* added support for arguments passed into gherkin expressions - like cucumber DataTables but better :)
+* thanks to gregorylimoratto for the pull request to improve the error handling and expose this hidden feature

 ## v 1.0.3
 * fixed bug where synchronous tests using async function would cause bad state
 * fixed bug where missing step wouldn't cause scenario to fail if previous step was async